funkyHat/cloudify-system-tests/README.md

 Test framework components are pytest plugins, and can be loaded in the standard way by external test suites (see below)

-Tests can be be tagged and then excluded or run based on them.
+Tests can be be tagged and then excluded or run based on those tags:

 ```bash
 # Run all tests which aren't tagged `slow`